AnkitB47/AutonoMind/README.md

 If the request omits a `session_id`, the server now generates a new one automatically and returns it in the response.
 Keep this id and include it in later requests so your uploaded files can be queried.
 Each session id remains valid for roughly an hour.

+Images uploaded for CLIP similarity search are stored under the `/images` path exposed by the API.
+Results returned by `/search/image-similarity` use these URLs so they can be viewed directly in the browser.
+When you POST an image to `/chat`, the server now tries an image similarity lookup first and only falls back to OCR-based search when no strong match is found.